 Inte is very skilled at learning foreign languages: he studied Japanese in high school, is proficient in Mandarin and is hoping to tackle Korean next.

 Korey, a veteran and Computer Science student, started his study of Mandarin while in the U.S. Army and has been interested in Chinese culture for a while.
 “When I found out about the CLS program I immediately started the application process.
 Although studying in China won’t contribute to my major, my hope is to earn a minor in Asian studies.
 I look forward to the opportunities and experiences that lay ahead!”

 Last fall, Beleqsa studied abroad at Al Akhawayn University in Morocco as a 2015 Gilman Scholar; she will be continuing her Arabic study in Jordan this summer.
 As the oldest sibling and the first in her family to attend college, Beleqsa has spent a lot of time convincing her parents that studying abroad is worthwhile and of great benefit to her.
 As a result of her own experience, Beleqsa is motivated to provide access to higher education opportunities such as study abroad to her siblings and other youth.

 On campus, Beleqsa worked in the Center for Service and Leadership as the Spring Breakaway Coordinator.
 Her 2015 spring service project focused on mentoring youth at the Willie Stewart Reengagement Center alongside other UW Tacoma students and staff volunteers.
 Huge congratulations!

-Sponsored by the U.S. Department of State, the Critical Language Scholarship provides fully funded overseas summer language institutes in fourteen foreign languages.
+Sponsored by the U.S. Department of State, the Critical Language Scholarship provides fully funded overseas summer language institutes in fifteen foreign languages.

 Foreign Affairs Information Technology (FAIT) Fellowship